aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

     end
 ```

-In generation 2 on the child chain we still use the original leader pool.
+In epoch 2 on the child chain we still use the original leader pool.
 ```mermaid
 sequenceDiagram
     participant Validator3